microsoft/pxt-ev3/docs/design-engineering/make-it-move.md

 Click [here](https://le-www-live-s.legocdn.com/sc/media/files/support/mindstorms%20ev3/building-instructions/design%20engineering%20projects/toddle%20bot-3dcad146d7f5deac4753f93e9dcc0739.pdf)

+### ~hint

+If clicking the above image or link doesn't open the instructions, right-click on the link and choose "Save link as..." to download the PDF.

+### ~

 ### Program

 Before you program, think about:

 * How will you program the robot to move?
 * How will you program the robot to stop?
 * How will you program the robot to display the distance moved?

 Which programming blocks will you use:

 * To turn on and turn off the motor or motors?
 * To display the distance moved?

 ### Sample Code